Word Food Written with Food on White Background

 How to Eat More Protein

-If you are or have been my client you know that my first piece of nutrition is advice is “eat more protein.”
-Everyone should aim for .8 to 1 gram of protein per pound of bodyweight.
-So, a 135-pound woman needs about 120 to 135 grams of protein a day.
+If you are or have been my client, you know that my first piece of nutrition advice is “eat more protein.”
+Everyone should aim for .8 to 1 gram of protein per pound of body weight.
+So, a 135-pound woman needs about 120 to 135 grams of protein daily.
 If you are like most people, you find this to be a challenge!
 Never fear… here are three tips to help you meet your daily protein goal, helping you lose weight and gain muscle in the process (if you are watching calories and exercising consistently, that is).

 4-6 ounces of chicken